curityio/example-dcr-request-validation/README.md

   TODO: Update DN of client certificate to match OBB certificate profile

+Note that this repository just demonstrates how to validate a software statement with the help of pre-processing procedures based on the use case defined in the Open Banking Brasil profile.
+It does not by any means provide a deployment that is compliant with the OBB profile as there are further requirements on the client and Authorization Server.

 Getting a software statement
   * navigate to oauth.tools
   * start a new flow called "Create JWT"